 3. Social media analysis helps you detect what kind of content is working for your brand

-es, comments, etc. depending on the platform.
+The shares, comments, likes, you receive say a lot about what is being liked by your audience.
 With the help of these insights, you can understand whether your content is delivering the desired results.
 Moreover, it will also help you find what’s not working well in your content strategy.

 4. Social media analysis helps you frame effective upcoming campaigns